thunderbird/webext-docs/messages.rst

       :name: [``tags``]
       :type: (array of string, optional)

       Tags associated with this message.
-For a list of available tags, call the :ref:`messages.tags.list` method.
+For a list of available tags, call the listTags method.

 .. _messages.QueryRange: